Omaha, Nebraska Alcohol and Drug Use Statistics

 Describe Themselves as Binge Drinkers

-Alcohol and Drug Laws in Nebraska
+Alcohol and Drug Laws in Omaha

 Driving under the influence (DUI) of drugs and alcohol is considered a crime in Omaha, Nebraska.16 However, the Nebraska legislature has provisions for you to get treatment when convicted of DUI.